andrew/ultimate-awesome/README.md

 - [awesome-dj](https://github.com/endormi/awesome-dj) - List of reasons why django is awesome for web development & django bootstrap boilerplate.
 - [awesome-sgx-blockchain](https://github.com/erayack/awesome-sgx-blockchain) - Awesome SGX and TEE on Blockchain Resources.
 - [awesome-game-essays](https://github.com/filfreire/awesome-game-essays) - Thoughtful and noteworthy links to awesome videogame "essay" kind of content .🎮.
-- [Awesome-Specialized-Medical-LLMs](https://github.com/FreedomIntelligence/Awesome-Specialized-Medical-LLMs) - A collection of research on specialized medical LLMs for specific diseases and distinct medical specialties, organized by ICD-10 chapters.
-- [awesome-metaframeworks](https://github.com/fyodorio/awesome-metaframeworks) - A curated list of awesome resources related to software development with metaframeworks.
 - [314-or-so-awesome-raspberry-pi-resources](https://github.com/grantwinney/314-or-so-awesome-raspberry-pi-resources) - Here's a huge list of Raspberry Pi resources I put together for Pi Day - interesting people to follow, material to read, projects to try out.
 You've no excuse for not learning the Pi now! :wink:.
 - [awesome-leaflet](https://github.com/harryprince/awesome-leaflet) - An awesome leaflet related package collection.
 - [awesome-leni-robredo-list](https://github.com/itsleni/awesome-leni-robredo-list) - List of links for the campaign of Leni Robredo for Philippine President.